anjalisilva/MPLNClust/README.md

 ## Details

 The MPLN distribution (Aitchison and Ho, 1989) is a multivariate log normal mixture of independent Poisson distributions.
 The hidden layer of the MPLN distribution is a multivariate Gaussian distribution, which allows for the specification of a covariance structure.
 Further, the MPLN distribution can account for overdispersion in count data.
+Additionally, the MPLN distribution supports negative and positive correlations.

 A mixture of MPLN distributions is introduced for clustering count data from RNA sequencing using the approach of [Silva et al., 2019](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2916-0).
 The MCMC-EM algorithm via Stan is used for parameter estimation.
-Coarse grain parallelization is employed, such that when a range of components/clusters (G) are considered, each G is run on a different processor.
+Coarse grain parallelization is employed in *mplnParallel*, such that when a range of components/clusters (g = 1,...,G) are considered, each component/cluster size is run on a different processor.
+This can be performed because each component/cluster size is independent from another.
+All components/clusters in the range to be tested have been parallelized to run on a seperate core using the *parallel* R package.
+The number of cores used for clustering is calculated using *parallel::detectCores() - 1*.
+No internal parallelization is performed for *mplnNonParallel*.

 To check the convergence of MCMC chains, the potential scale reduction factor and the effective number of samples are used.
 The Heidelberger and Welch’s convergence diagnostic (Heidelberger and Welch, 1983) is used to check the convergence of the MCMC-EM algorithm.
 The AIC, BIC, AIC3 and ICL are used for model selection.
 Starting values (initMethod) and the number of iterations for each chain (nIterations) play an important role for the successful operation of this algorithm.

 ## Reference